Age of Discovery: Atlantic Ocean (1419–1507)

-Forced to reduce their activities in the Black Sea, and at war with Venice, the Genoese had turned to North African trade of wheat, olive oil (valued also as an energy source) and a search for silver and gold.
-Europeans had a constant deficit in silver and gold, as coin only went one way: out, spent on eastern trade that was now cut off.
-Several European mines were exhausted, the lack of bullion leading to the development of a complex banking system to manage the risks in trade (the very first state bank, Banco di San Giorgio, was founded in 1407 at Genoa).
-Sailing also into the ports of Bruges (Flanders) and England, Genoese communities were then established in Portugal, who profited from their enterprise and financial expertise.
+Forced to reduce activity in the Black Sea, and at war with Venice, the Genoese had turned to North African trade of wheat, olive oil and a search for silver and gold.
+Europeans had a constant deficit in silver and gold, as it only went out, spent on eastern trade now cut off.
+Several European mines were exhausted, The lack of bullion led to the development of a complex banking system to manage the risks in trade (the first state bank, Banco di San Giorgio, was founded in 1407 at Genoa).
+Sailing into the ports of Bruges and England, Genoese communities were then established in Portugal, who profited from their enterprise and financial expertise.

 European sailing had been primarily close to land cabotage, guided by portolan charts.
 These charts specified proven ocean routes guided by coastal landmarks: sailors departed from a known point, followed a compass heading, and tried to identify their location by its landmarks.
-For the first oceanic exploration Western Europeans used the compass, as well as progressive new advances in cartography and astronomy.
+For the first oceanic exploration Europeans used the compass, and advances in cartography and astronomy.
 Arab navigational tools like the astrolabe and quadrant were used for celestial navigation.

+The Muslim lands in Asia were more economically developed, had better infrastructure, despite Europe's economic changes brought by the Black Death, allowing for more freedoms.
+The Islamic gunpowder empires concealed knowledge from European Christian traders about where lucrative locations such as Indonesia were.